 Pottery Barn Kids Storytime.
 We have not got to try this one out yet, but I’ve heard great things!
 After you attend five events, you get a “special surprise”

 Volunteer as a family.
 I say this, but I have found this one to be difficult in terms of organized volunteering.
-So, I just focus on training the boys to see needs and meet them.
+So, I just focus on training the boys to see their needs and meet them.
 This can be as simple as donating their toys to needy children, cleaning out the pantry, or cleaning out their books and making a library donation.
 The act of going to those places does really resonant with children.
 If your children are old enough to volunteer and they express an interest in a particular area, this will help them with any future job/career choices they may want to take.
 Whilst doing this they can use a resume service in new york to help compile their volunteering experience together and help with potential employment applications.

 Attend free days at your local museums or zoo.
 I think you’d be surprised to learn how often organizations host these events.
 They tend to be a little busier, but there’s still room for fun for all.